The Ultimate Guide to Functional Trainers

 The answer: functional trainers.

-A functional trainer cable machine is everything you could ever want in a piece of gym equipment.
+A functional trainer cable machine is one of the most versatile pieces of gym equipment - which is why they're so common in commercial gyms, and should be a staple in every home gym.
 You can do so much without moving more than five feet away from it.
 And when it comes to building your at-home gym, you want to have equipment that does a lot with a little.
 Functional trainers do just that.

 In this article, we’ll go over everything regarding functional trainers, including what they are, how to use them, the specific facets of a functional trainer, and how they benefit us.
 We also give you workout examples, plus what you need to consider when buying your own functional trainer.